-If urban school systems are to overcome barriers to success, we must transform them into strong public entities that help students and educators reach their full potential.
+If our nation's school systems are to overcome barriers to success, we must transform them into strong organizations that help students and educators reach their full potential.

 The good news is progress is not just possible, it is happening.